devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-1.md

    - **Functionality:** JRE does not contain development tools like the JDK; instead, it focuses on executing Java applications.
 It ensures that Java programs can run smoothly by providing the necessary runtime environment.
    - **Deployment:** End-users who want to run Java applications need to install the JRE on their systems.
 It allows them to execute Java programs without the need for development tools.

-## 3) What is variable?
+## <mark> 3) What is variable?
 Give one example program for defining variables in java.
-Also list rules for valid variable names.
+Also list rules for valid variable names. </mark>

 A variable is a name given to a memory location in Java.
 It's a way to store data for later use.
 Each variable in Java has a specific data type, which determines the size and layout of the variable's memory, the range of values that can be stored within that memory, and the set of operations that can be applied to the variable.